revilowaldow/BITC/Sessions/2026/02 08 - Session 60.md

 - ⁠If I kill him I want to convey that he meant nothing to me.
 I think piggy has a hatred for Thodunn and it will destroy piggy if thinks he wasn’t considered a rival or nemesis
 - ⁠I’d quite like to live but I do have a runic shield left to defend someone within 60ft.
 - ⁠I might swap to warhammer and shield or mining grinding and shield for the extra AC.
-- ⁠lastly my shortswords are called dead and alive.
+- ⁠lastly my shortswords are called Dead and Alive.
 Might be something cool there if I kill piggy.
-- ⁠I will also be insighting the fuck out of piggy and Vertelle with advantage
+- ⁠I will also be insight-ing the fuck out of piggy and [[Virtelle]] with advantage

 <hr>